codacy/docs/docs/faq/code-analysis/does-codacy-place-limits-on-the-code-analysis.md

 <td>Showing issues on duplicated lines</td>
 <td>-</td>
 <td>
-For now, Codacy only shows the first code issue when there are issues on duplicated lines over the same file.
+For now, Codacy only reports the first code issue when there are issues on duplicated lines on the same file.
 </td>
 </tr>
 </table>